 La Parola was originally the monthly newsletter of the Gay Italian American Club, a small, private, nonpolitical, social and benevolent society of men and women in the San Francisco Bay Area since 1984.

 Summitlake.com La Parola has maintained this tradition since 1995.
 Our purpose remains the promotion of friendship and fellowship and to be a positive and benevolent force within the general community.
 Talking Crow Productions has been associated with our articles and essays since 1993.

 Over the years, La Parola grew into a rich legacy resource of articles affecting the GLBT community, issue analysis, and community links.
 To paraphrase Tony Brown’s famous PBS quote concerning Shockley and racism in America, if we can’t confront the forces of hate and prejudice with facts and debate, then perhaps this lends credence to their theories that we are in some way inferior.
 In fact, when the issues are aired in the light of day, their arguments come across as pretty runny, which they are.

 In recent years, many issues, which might formerly have been aired in La Parola, have migrated instead to our more general Commentary department.
 This reflects our long-held view that injustice inflicted upon gays and lesbians is actually symptomatic of underlying rights issues impacting society as a whole: all of us.

-BANNER: The cover photograph at the top of La Parola was taken in San Francisco by Bob Sibley, around 1985.
+BANNER: The cover photograph at the top of La Parola was taken in San Francisco by Bob Sibley, at the 1974 Gay Parade.